 Parenting across Scotland has further information to support your child starting school.

-Back To TopChildren with additional support needs are supported throughout all stages of their education, particularly at points of transition.
-With effective communication and teamwork, children's strengths and development needs are planned for and put in place for when children begin Primary 1.
+Back To TopChildren with additional support needs are supported throughout all stages of their education.
+Their strengths and development needs are planned for and put in place for when they begin Primary 1.

-Back To TopDespite a vast range of support and developmentally appropriate learning experiences within Primary 1 classes, some children can benefit from an additional, carefully planned year at nursery.
-This is individual to each child.
+Back To TopEvery child is different.
+We offer a range of support and developmentally appropriate learning experiences within Primary 1 classes.
+Some children, however, can benefit from an additional, carefully planned year at nursery.

-Back To TopThis is highly recommended.
-Staff in early learning and childcare settings will be able to discuss deferring starting Primary 1 and offer information about transition.
+Back To TopWe would recommend speaking to staff at your nursery.
 They will be able to alleviate any concerns you may have and give further information about Primary 1.

-Back To TopIf you change your mind before your child takes up their deferred placement, every effort will be made to provide a primary school place at your child's catchment school if you have not already applied for one.
+Back To TopIf you change your mind before your child takes up their deferred placement, we will try to provide a primary school place at your child's catchment school.

 Back To Top